 Another student or designee may pick up mail for a student.
-However, the Postmaster must receive prior authorization via e-mail, which must specify the full name of the designee-recipient.
-The designee recipient will be required to show proper identification and sign for the package at the time of pick-up.
+However, the Postmaster must receive prior authorization via email, which must specify the full name of the designee-recipient.
+The designee recipient will be required to show proper identification at the time of pick-up.